-Turks and Caicos Rock Iguanas used to be live on all main islands in the county, but today are only found on some of the smaller islands and cays.
+Turks and Caicos Rock Iguanas used to live on all main islands in the country, yet today are only found on some of the smaller islands and cays.

 Due to the iguanas being hunted for food by Taino aborigines and later on the introduction of dogs and cats to some of the islands in the Turks and Caicos, iguana populations and range is probably less than a twentieth of what it was previous to the year 700 AD, which was about the time when the Tainos arrived from the neighboring Hispaniola and Bahamas archipelago.